 Patrick Lencioni is founder and president of The Table Group, a firm dedicated to providing organizations with ideas, products and services that improve teamwork, clarity and employee engagement.

-Pat addresses thousands of leaders each year at world class organizations and national conferences.
+Pat addresses thousands of leaders each year at world-class organizations and national conferences.
 Consistently the top rated keynote speaker at major events, Pat shares his insights and inspires his audiences through his accessibility, humor and story-telling.

-Named in Fortune as one of the ‘ten new gurus you should know,’ Pat and his work have been featured in USA TODAY, The Wall Street Journal, Inc., and Harvard Business Review, to name a few.
+Named in Fortune magazine as one of the ‘ten new gurus you should know,’ Pat and his work have been featured in USA TODAY, Bloomberg Businessweek, and Harvard Business Review, to name a few.

 Prior to founding his firm, he worked as a corporate executive for Sybase, Oracle and Bain & Company.
 Pat lives in the San Francisco Bay Area with his wife and four sons.

-Addressing the model in his latest book, The Advantage, Pat makes the overwhelming case that organizational health “will surpass all other disciplines in business as the greatest opportunity for improvement and competitive advantage.”
-While too many leaders are still limiting their search for advantage to conventional and largely exhausted areas like marketing, strategy and technology, Pat claims there is an untapped gold mine sitting right beneath them.
+Addressing the model in his cornerstone book, Pat makes the overwhelming case that organizational health “will surpass all other disciplines in business as the greatest opportunity for improvement and competitive advantage.”
+While too many leaders are still limiting their search for advantage to conventional and largely exhausted areas like marketing, strategy and technology, Pat believes there is an untapped gold mine sitting right beneath them.
 Instead of trying to become smarter, he asserts that leaders and organizations need to shift their focus to becoming healthier, allowing them to tap into the more-than-sufficient intelligence and expertise they already have.
 He defines a healthy organization as one with minimal politics and confusion, high degrees of morale and productivity, and low turnover among good people.
-Drawing on his experience consulting to some of the world’s leading teams and reaffirming many of the themes cultivated in his other best-sellers, Pat will reveal the four steps to achieving long-term success.
+Drawing on his experience consulting to some of the world’s leading teams and reaffirming many of the themes cultivated in his other best-sellers, Pat reveals the four steps to achieving long-term success.

 According to Pat, teamwork remains the ultimate competitive advantage, both because it is so powerful and so rare.
 He makes the point that if you could get all the people in an organization rowing in the same direction, you could dominate any industry, in any market, against any competition, at any time.
-Based on his runaway best-seller, The Five Dysfunctions of a Team, Pat uncovers the natural human tendencies that derail teams and lead to politics and confusion in so many organizations.
+Based on the model in his perennial best-seller, Pat uncovers the natural human tendencies that derail teams and lead to politics and confusion in so many organizations.
 Audience members will walk away with specific advice and practical tools for overcoming the dysfunctions and making their teams more functional and cohesive.